 - Adult Bookstore: An establishment having as a substantial or significant portion of its stock in trade, books, magazines and other matter which are distinguished or characterized by their emphasis depicting, describing or relating to sexual conduct or sexual excitement as defined in G.L. c.
 272, Section 31. - Adult Cabaret: A nightclub, bar restaurant, tavern, dance hall, or similar commercial establishment which regularly features persons or entertainers who appear in a state of nudity or live performances which are distinguished or characterized by nudity, sexual conduct or sexual excitement as defined in G.L. c.
 272, § 31. - Adult Motion Picture Theater: An enclosed building or any portion thereof used for presenting material (motion picture films, video cassettes, DVD's, cable television, slides or any other visual media) distinguished by an emphasis on matter depicting, describing or relating to sexual conduct or sexual excitement as defined in G.L. c.
 272, § 31. - Adult Paraphernalia Store: An establishment having as a substantial or significant portion of its stock devices, objects, tools or toys which are distinguished or characterized by their association with sexual activity including sexual conduct or sexual excitement as defined in G.L. c.
 272, § 31. - Adult Video Store: An establishment having as a substantial or significant portion of its stock in trade, for sale or rent, motion picture films, video cassettes, DVD's and similar audio/visual media, which are distinguished or characterized by their emphasis depicting, describing or relating to sexual conduct or sexual excitement as defined in G.L. c.
-272, § 31. - Affordable Housing Unit: A dwelling unit that is affordable to and occupied by a low or moderate income household and meets the requirements for inclusion on the Massachusetts Department of Housing and Community Development (DHCD) Chapter 40B Subsidized Housing Inventory.
-Affordable units shall remain as affordable units in perpetuity.
-These units shall have the same construction methods, physical characteristics as, and be intermingled with other units in the subdivision or development. - Affordable Housing Restriction: A contract, mortgage agreement, deed restriction or other legal instrument, acceptable in form and substance to the Town, that effectively restricts occupancy of an affordable housing unit to a qualified purchaser or renter, and which provides for administration, monitoring, and enforcement of the restriction during the term of affordability.
-An affordable housing restriction shall run with the land in perpetuity or
+272, § 31. - Affordable Housing Unit: A dwelling unit that is affordable to and occupied by a Low or Moderate Income Household and meets the requirements for inclusion on the Subsidized Housing Inventory.

+(Amended 5-8-17) - Affordable Housing Restriction: A contract, mortgage agreement, deed restriction or other legal instrument, acceptable in form and substance to the Town, that effectively restricts occupancy of an affordable housing unit to a qualified purchaser or renter, and which provides for administration, monitoring, and enforcement of the restriction during the term of affordability.
+An affordable housing restriction shall run with the land in perpetuity or for the maximum period allowed by law, and be entered into and enforceable under the provisions of G.L. c.
+184, §§ 31-33 or other equivalent state law.

-- for the maximum period allowed by law, and be entered into and enforceable under the provisions of G.L. c.
-184, §§ 31-33 or other equivalent state law. - Affordable Housing Trust Fund: An account established and operated by the Town for the exclusive purpose of creating or preserving affordable housing units in the Town of Medway. - Agriculture: As defined in Massachusetts General Laws, Chapter 128, Section 1A.
-(Added 11/16/15) - Alteration: As defined in the State Building Code. - Alternative Energy: Energy derived from combined heat and power; and electric and hydrogen powered vehicles and associated technologies including advanced batteries and recharging stations. - Applicant: The person or entity having the legal authority and who is seeking a permit or approval from the Town of Medway to construct or use property subject to the provisions of this Zoning Bylaw, or the authorized agent of any such person or entity. - Aquifer: Geologic formation composed of rock, sand, or gravel that contains significant amounts of potentially recoverable water. - ARCPUD: See "Adult Retirement Community Planned Unit Development", Section 8.5. - Assisted Living or Congregate Living Residence Facility: An assisted living residence facility as defined by G.L. c.
-19D. - Auto Body Shop: An establishment in which bodies and frames for damaged vehicles, such as automobiles, trucks, or the like, are manufactured, repaired, straightened, or painted and which may include vehicle repair services as an accessory use.
+Agriculture: As defined in Massachusetts General Laws, Chapter 128, Section 1A.
+(Added 11/16/15)

+Alteration: As defined in the State Building Code.

+- Alternative Energy: Energy derived from combined heat and power; and electric and hydrogen powered vehicles and associated technologies including advanced batteries and recharging stations. - Applicant: The person or entity having the legal authority and who is seeking a permit or approval from the Town of Medway to construct or use property subject to the provisions of this Zoning Bylaw, or the authorized agent of any such person or entity. - Aquifer: Geologic formation composed of rock, sand, or gravel that contains significant amounts of potentially recoverable water. - Area Median Income (AMI): The median income for households within the designated statistical area that includes the Town of Medway, as reported annually and adjusted for household size by the U.S. Department of Housing and Urban Development for the Boston Standard Metropolitan Statistical Area.

+(Added 5-8-17) - Assisted Living Residence Facility: An assisted living residence facility as defined by G.L. c.
+19D.
+(Amended 5-8-17) - Auto Body Shop: An establishment in which bodies and frames for damaged vehicles, such as automobiles, trucks, or the like, are manufactured, repaired, straightened, or painted and which may include vehicle repair services as an accessory use.